Andrettin/Wyrmsun/readme.txt

 - Improved rectangle drawing under OpenGL.

 * Quests
-- Reduced quantity of axefighters Durin starts out with in the Mead of Wisdom quest in hard and brutal difficulties.
+- Reduced quantity of axefighters Durin starts out with in the Mead of Wisdom quest in the hard and brutal difficulties.

 * Units
 - Added voices in Proto-Germanic for the Germanic units (by Manuel Senfft).